 Working with animals can be routine and very physically demanding, you should have a reasonable level of fitness to carry out the placement and will be required to complete a medical questionnaire.

-To be immersed into the world of a Safari Park which will prepare students for working life after university.
+Students will be immersed into the world of our Safari Park which will prepare them for working life after university.
 Students will be educated in all aspects of the Park, primarily the Animal team but also the Visitor Services in order to gain an overall knowledge to appreciate the running of the Park as a business as well as an enriching environment for our animals.

 There are several tasks which you will be required to complete during your time with us: